One of the questions I’m often asked by readers, is how to pick a blog niche.

 What would people search for to find the type of content you’re going to write about (or the type of products you’re going to sell)?
-This is where blogging tools like one of my favorite free keyword planners, Twinword Ideas come in to play.
+This is where blogging tools like my very own free keyword planner tool come in to play.

 Once you’ve got some keywords in mind, it’s also important to check how popular those keywords actually are.

-Use Twinword Ideas to not only check monthly search volume for the keywords you’ll be blogging about, but get suggestions on other popular terms related to your niche.
+Use my free keyword tool to not only check monthly search volume for the keywords you’ll be blogging about, but get suggestions on other popular terms related to your niche.

 Make sure you’re targeting your own country plus any other large countries that are relevant.
 For instance, if you’re in Australia but you’re planning to sell digital products that could be bought by a worldwide audience, you’ll want to also target the US and UK so you can see the combined level of searches from other English-speaking countries.